Moving to Las Vegas in 2026: What Relocators Need to Know — Las Vegas real estate

 How Good Are Las Vegas Schools?

-I won't sugarcoat it: the Clark County School District as a whole faces challenges.
+According to Clark County School District, i won't sugarcoat it: the Clark County School District as a whole faces challenges.
 It's the fifth-largest district in the nation with over 300,000 students, and aggregate rankings place it in the lower half nationally.
 However, those aggregate numbers are misleading.

 Within CCSD, there are excellent schools, particularly in Summerlin, Henderson, and the southwest valley.
 Magnet programs like the GATE (Gifted and Talented Education) academies, STEM-focused schools, and career technical academies offer rigorous education.
 Many of the schools in newer master-planned communities score well above state and national averages.